Xavier26King/DM-Blog/advanced-pagerank-blog.md

 | 2 | E | **1.000** | 0.190 | 0.676 |
 | 3 | A | 0.000 | 0.253 | 0.101 |

-Here **PageRank is decisive**: pages D and E tie on keywords, but D outranks E thanks to higher incoming trust, reflecting the idea that “who recommends you” beats “how many recommend you.”[18]
+Here **PageRank is decisive**: pages D and E tie on keywords, but D outranks E thanks to higher incoming trust, reflecting the idea that “who recommends you” beats “how many recommend you.”

 ---

 ## Why This Matters

 Even on a six-node toy graph, PageRank captures *global structural signals* that keyword statistics alone cannot.
-It rewards pages plugged into reputable neighborhoods and penalizes orphan or spam pages, illustrating **the dual lens of topicality and authority** that underpins modern search[20][22].
+It rewards pages plugged into reputable neighborhoods and penalizes orphan or spam pages, illustrating **the dual lens of topicality and authority** that underpins modern search.

 # Calculating Keyword Relevance Scores (k): The Text Matching Component